How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 • Select option 2 for better security.

-Section 3: Automating SSL Certificate Renewal with Cron on Debian and Apache
+Automating SSL Certificate Renewal with Cron

 In this section, we’ll set up an automatic renewal process for your SSL certificates using Cron, a built-in job scheduler in Linux-based systems.
-Let’s Encrypt SSL certificates have a lifespan of 90 days, and it’s essential to renew them before they expire to avoid service disruptions.
+Let’s Encrypt SSL certificates, which have a lifespan of 90 days, and it’s essential to renew them before they expire to avoid service disruptions.
 Certbot provides a command for renewing certificates, and we can automate this task using Cron.

-Step 1: Dry Run of Certificate Renewal
+Dry Run of Certificate Renewal

 sudo certbot renew --dry-run

-Step 2: Scheduling Automatic Certificate Renewals
+Scheduling Automatic Certificate Renewals

 First, open the crontab file in edit mode using the following command: